kevinboone/mgridutil/README.md

+# mgridutil

+v0.0.1

+## What is this?

-This is a very simple command-line utility for Linux and similar, that can do two things:
+`mgridutil` is a very simple command-line utility for Linux and similar, that can do two things:

-1. Convert a Maidenhead locator (4 or 6-charater) to a latitute and longitude, and
+1. Convert a Maidenhead grid locator (4 or 6-charater) to a latitute and longitude, and

 2. Calulate the distance and bearing between two Maidenhead locators

-Because Maidenhead locators are not particularly precise in themselves, all results should be regarded as approximate.
-Moreover, for simplicity, the utility assumes that the Earth is spherical, which it isn't.
+It is primarily intended for working out the distance between two amateur radio stations.

+`mgridutil` is wrtten in standard C, but with GNU extensions; any recent version of GCC on any platform should be able to build it.

+## Usage

 If the program is invoked with one argument, it displays the corresponding latitude and longitude, as a pair of decimal numbers.